 Block Definitions

-As active users of construction documents and As-Built drawings, UNL FPC plots, views, modifies and revises these plans regularly.
-In order to efficiently and effectively use these drawings, all parameters of a CAD drawing including blocks, details, symbols and any other predefined entities shall have the ability to be easily modified.
-UNL FPC modifies these drawings periodically for use with other department and program assessment needs as well as internal and external projects.
-In doing this, it is required that the floor plan, background, blocks, details, symbols and other predefined entities be easily be manipulated to match the UNL FPC uniform standard layer and layer color assignments for best viewing and plotting.
-Thus it’s imperative that all entities of a CAD drawing are easily able to be modified during later use.
+All parameters of a CAD drawing including blocks, details, symbols and any other predefined entities shall be easily modified Floor plan, background, blocks, details, symbols and other predefined entities be easily be manipulated to match the UNL FPC uniform standard layer and layer color assignments for best viewing and plotting.

-It shall be required that all blocks, block definitions, details, hatch patterns, walls types, symbols, line types and other predefined entities including block attributes be created in layer 0 with bylayer properties.
+All blocks, block definitions, details, hatch patterns, walls types, symbols, line types and other predefined entities including block attributes shall be created in layer 0 with bylayer properties.
 All predefined block entities shall revert to layer 0 and Bylayer properties when exploded.
 Blocks created in layer 0 and bylayer properties shall be inserted into the CAD drawing and then placed in the respective layer for said entity.
 All predefined entities created in programs other than AutoCAD® shall also revert to layer 0 and bylayer properties.
 Avoid the use of nested blocks.

 UNL FPC Defined Blocks and Details